-- 6.1 A consistent Asset Management Strategy must exist for implementing appropriate management best-practice throughout all functions of Council. - 6.2 All relevant legislative requirements together with political, social and economic environments are to be taken into account in asset management. - 6.3 Asset management principles will be integrated within existing planning and operational processes. - 6.4 Service levels will be determined and then reviewed in conjunction with the Integrating Planning and Reporting framework and ongoing development of the Council's Community Strategic Plan. - 6.5 An inspection regime will be used as part development of management plans to ensure agreed service levels are maintained and to identify asset renewal priorities. - Asset renewal requirements to meet agreed service levels will be identified in infrastructure and asset management plans and long term financial plans. - Asset renewal budgets consider agreed Service levels defined in Asset Management Plans through the budget development process. - Asset renewal plans are prioritised and 6.8 implemented progressively based on agreed service levels and the effectiveness of the current assets to provide that level of service. - Unfunded renewals are monitored, benchmarked and reported on annually to ensure any ongoing renewal backlog is managed within reasonable and defined constraints. - 6.10 Systematic and cyclic reviews will be applied to all asset classes to ensure that the assets are managed, valued and depreciated in accordance with appropriate best practice and applicable Australian Standards.
+- 6.1 A consistent Asset Management Strategy must exist for implementing appropriate asset management best-practice throughout all functions of Council. - 6.2 All relevant legislative requirements together with political, social and economic environments are to be taken into account in asset management. - 6.3 Asset management principles will be integrated within existing planning and operational processes. - 6.4 Service levels will be determined and then reviewed in conjunction with the Integrating Planning and Reporting framework and ongoing development of the Council's Community Strategic Plan. - 6.5 An inspection regime will be used as part of the development of asset management plans to ensure agreed service levels are maintained and to identify asset renewal priorities. - 6.6 Asset renewal requirements to meet agreed service levels will be identified in infrastructure and asset management plans and long term financial plans. - 6.7 Asset renewal budgets consider agreed Service levels defined in Asset Management Plans through the budget development process. - 6.8 Asset renewal plans are prioritised and implemented progressively based on agreed service levels and the effectiveness of the current assets to provide that level of service. - 6.9 Unfunded renewals are defined, monitored, benchmarked and reported on annually to ensure any ongoing renewal backlog is managed within reasonable and defined constraints. - 6.10 Systematic and cyclic reviews will be applied to all asset classes to ensure that the assets are managed, valued and depreciated in accordance with appropriate best practice and applicable Australian Standards.